act-rules/act-rules.github.io/_rules/html-page-lang-matches-default-ucwvc8.md

 ## Assumptions

-- The way to determine the default language of a page should be done by counting the number of visible words used in each language.
+- The way to determine the default language of a page, as described in WCAG 2, should be done by counting the number of visible words used in each language.
 If the default language needs to be derived in some other way, this rule may produce incorrect results.

 - The language of the page can be set by other methods than the `lang` attribute, for example using HTTP headers or the `meta` element.
 These methods are not supported by all assistive technologies.
 This rule assumes that these other methods are insufficient to satisfying [Success Criterion 3.1.1: Language of Page](https://www.w3.org/TR/WCAG21/#language-of-page).